Skip to main content

 Step 6: Activation

-TPA moves to activated when the card issuer confirms cards exist for this buyer/seller party.
-This is triggered by issuer-side card processing — not something you call directly.
+TPA moves to activated when the TPA is confirmed — triggered on the issuer side, not something you call directly.
 Until activated, transactions won’t flow even if TPA is signed.

 Delete TPA